NordenShrpa/KC-HousePrice-Prediction/README.md

-# King County, USA House Price Prediction
+# King County, USA House Price Prediction in R

 This project analyzes housing prices in **King County, USA**, with the aim of understanding the key factors influencing house prices and predicting house values using a **Linear Regression Model**.
 The study leverages exploratory data analysis, data cleaning techniques, and regression modeling to provide insights into the housing market.